gluck/il-repack/README.md

 PS C:\> dotnet tool install -g dotnet-ilrepack
 ```

-You can then run ILRepack using `dotnet ilrepack`.
+You can then run ILRepack using `ilrepack`.

+> [!Note]
+> There's no need to use `dotnet ilrepack`, as the way the tool is installed into the `dotnet tool`s path, all you need to do is issue the command `ilrepack`.

 Syntax
 ------